• Skip to primary navigation

 Note: If you want to show ‘NA’ in regular colour, simply type 0;-0;”NA”.

-4. Find Zeros in Excel
+4. Manually Find & Replace Zeros in Excel

 In case you do not want to remove the zeros right away, you can first find zeros in the data field, select all zeros and deal with them as required.